2023 Best Journalism Schools in the New England Region

 Top 10 Best Journalism Schools

-You’ll join some of the best and brightest minds around you if you attend Emerson College.
-The school came in at #2 on this year’s Best Journalism Schools in the New England Region list.
-Located in the large city of Boston, Emerson is a private not-for-profit college with a medium-sized student population.
+Out of the 17 schools in the New England Region that were part of this year’s ranking, Emerson College landed the # 2 spot on the list.
+Located in the city of Boston, Emerson is a private not-for-profit school with a medium-sized student population.

 After completing their degree, journalism graduates from Emerson carry an average student debtload of $25,000.
 This translates to an average monthly loan payment of $888, based on a 10-year repayment plan.